shaliulab/idtrackerai/docs/source/index.rst

 Data
 ****
-The links to the data can be found in the :doc:`./data` section of this webpage.
+The data used in the article can be found in the :doc:`./data` section of this webpage.

 Contents